bengillies/bootvelcro/README.md

 Simplicity
 ----------

-__This section is currently not implemented.__
+__This section is currently partially implemented.__

-Bootstrap has a tendency to suffer from divitis and ugly HTML.
+Bootstrap has a tendency to suffer from divitis.
 Bootvelcro makes an effort to reduce this complexity.
 The navbar in Bootstrap, for example, looks like this:

 	<div class="navbar">
 		<div class="navbar-inner">